Robert William Smith (1807 – 1873) was an Irish surgeon and pathologist.

-Prominent physician in Ireland, an astute linguist, medical historian and surgical pathologist publishing on topics ranging from arthritis to neuroma
+A multitalented physician, he was; an astute linguist, a dynamic teacher, a medical historian and surgical pathologist publishing on topics ranging from arthritis to neuroma

-Surgeon to Sir Patrick Duns Hospital was appointed the first chair of Surgery at Trinity College when it was established in 1847.
+The first Professor of Surgery at Trinity College when it was established in 1847.
 Eponymously affiliated with the Smith Fracture

 - Born 12 October, Dublin

 - 1832 – Licentiate of the Royal College of Surgeons of Ireland